 Unofficial Website for Historical Artifacts from the Palace Hotel.

 Shown here is the most comprehensive timeline of the Palace Hotel ever assembled!
-All of the information that you read I have pulled from the California Digital Newspaper Collection, to which I have spent weeks combing through the original Palace Hotel articles.
-I began reading these articles on March 17th, 2024 and am still in the process of adding more information to the end of these pages.
+I am currently spending as much of my time as possible combing through the original Palace Hotel newspaper articles.
+I began reading these articles on March 17th, 2024 and am still in the process of adding more information to the end of these pages - as of June 14th, I have only finished 1887.
 I have only kept the dates and haven't noted the newspapers, volume, etc., for the sake of time and space.

-There were a total of 194,961 search results which mentioned the Palace Hotel, including many of the same article or advertisement run by several different newspapers.
+There have been roughly one to two thousand articles per year which mentioned the Palace Hotel, including many of the same article or advertisement run by several different newspapers.
 I have gone through as many as I could to bring this timeline to fruition, republishing those I deemed interesting or important to the history of the hotel.
 Most are typed verbatim, while others may be a quick summary of an otherwise lengthy article.
-Many of the papers have a "Brevities" section where the news is no more than a sentence or two.
 Above: Two internet sourced photographs of the Palace Hotel c1880s.

 December 6th, 1873: The Palace Hotel, to be erected on Market Street, San Francisco, will cost $850,000.